JetBrains/amper/docs/FAQ.md

 ### Do you plan to support only Kotlin?

 For now, the primary target is Kotlin and Kotlin Multiplatform projects.
-Since Kotlin is multiplatform, Amper also supports Java on JVM and Swift and Objective-C on iOS.
+Since Kotlin is multiplatform, Amper also supports Java on the JVM, and Swift and Objective-C on iOS.
 We’ll investigate other tech stacks in the future based on the demand for them.

 ### Which target platforms are supported?